rsyslog/rsyslog-doc/source/rainerscript/queue_parameters.rst

 set up by default.

 To fully understand queue parameters and how they interact, be sure to read the :doc:`queues <../concepts/queues>` documentation.
+Note:
+As with other configuration objects, parameters for this object are case-insensitive.

 -  **queue.filename** name
    File name to be used for the queue files.
+If specified, this parameter enables disk-assisted queue functionality.
+If *not* specified, the queue will operate without saving the queue to disk, either during its operation or when shut down.
+See the separate ``queue.saveonshutdown`` parameter to configure that option.
    Please note that this is actually just the file name.
 A directory can NOT be specified in this parameter.
-If the files shall be created in a specific directory, specify queue.spoolDirectory for this.
+If the files shall be created in a specific directory, specify ``queue.spoolDirectory`` for this.
 The filename is used to build to complete path for queue files.
 -  **queue.spoolDirectory** name
    This is the directory into which queue files will be stored.
 Note that the directory must exist, it is NOT automatically created by